Schossi/ActionAdventureWeb/_pages/manual/hero/glade.md

   <img src="/assets/images/hero/heroGlade.png" />
 </p>

+In addition to the boss itself there are two smaller changes to the player character.
+The CharacterController has some settings changed to avoid it stepping onto the boss.
+Depending on the game these settings could be used in the entire game but some of the geometry in other scenes works better with some step up distance.
+The LockOn CycleLock toggle is set On in order to let the player easily switch between the two points in the boss.

 ## State

 The overall state of the boss fight is controlled by the StateManager on the HeroApe GameObject which has the APE key.